 This AI seminar series is designed to equip nursing educators and academic leaders with the foundational knowledge and real-world context needed to prepare students for AI-enabled healthcare environments.
-Delivered live as one-hour virtual seminars with interactive Q&A, the series explores both the fundamentals of AI in healthcare and current bedside applications transforming nursing practice.
+Delivered live as one-hour or ninety-minute virtual seminars with interactive Q&A, the series explores both the fundamentals of AI in healthcare and current applications transforming nursing practice.
 Continuing education contact hours will be available for each session; participants must attend the full session and complete the required evaluation to earn CE credit.

 Objectives